DaS™ – Journey Transformation

 Design

 Once the proposition is correctly shaped, the business takes an observing/influencing role and steps back.
-At this stage, all parties support the design and prototyping of the north start to become a solid PiD for further development.
+At this stage, all parties support the design and prototyping of the north start to become a solid PiD/PRD for further development.

 High Level